Emily van Egmond: Western Sydney Wanderers (2013–2014)

 Van Egmond signed with Western Sydney Wanderers at the beginning of the 2013–14 season.

 Chicago Red Stars (2014)

 In May 2014, van Egmond joined Chicago Red Stars of the NWSL.

 She was waived by the Chicago Red Stars in September 2014.

 Newcastle Jets (2014–2015)

 Ahead of the 2014 season, van Egmond returned again to the Newcastle Jets.

 1. FFC Frankfurt (2015–2016)

 On 12 June 2015, van Egmond joined German Frauen-Bundesliga club 1.
 FFC Frankfurt.

 VfL Wolfsburg (2016–2017)

 On 23 August 2016, van Egmond joined Bundesliga club VfL Wolfsburg on a two-year deal.
 On 13 October 2017, van Egmond left VfL Wolfsburg to return to Australia.

 Newcastle Jets (2017)

 Despite initial reports by VfL Wolfsburg, Newcastle Jets coach Craig Deans confirmed that the club had not signed van Egmond directly from VfL Wolfsburg.
-A few days later however, Newcastle Jets found the funds to sign her to their W-League squad.
+A few days later however, Newcastle Jets found the funds to sign her to their W-League squad; hearing that she wanted to return to Australia, businesses as well as the council of her hometown offered financial support to the club, making van Egmond the first paid transfer into the W-League.